ken1882/Trainers/KarDiaAssistant/README.md

   -c, --control         Manually control program update progress -d DIFFICULTY, --difficulty DIFFICULTY
                         Set level difficulty
-  -t, --test            test program, using `-m` to set which mode to testing -a, --align           Align window to (0,0)
+  -a, --align           Align window to (0,0)
   --slime               Set the mode to 1(auto-play slime minigame) --straw               Set the mode to 2(auto-play running away from